KINGBROOK RURAL WATER SYSTEM, INC.

 Meetings of Directors

 Section 2.
 Special meetings of the Board of Directors may be called by the President or by any three (3) Directors and it shall thereupon be the duty of the Secretary to cause Notice of such meeting to be given as hereinafter provided.
 The President or the Directors calling the meeting shall fix the time and place for the holding of the meeting.
+All special meetings of Directors may be held in person or via remote or other electronic communication.

 Section 3.
 Written Notice of the time, place and purpose of any special meeting of the Board of Directors shall be delivered to each Director not less than five (5) days previous thereto, either personally or by mail, by or at the direction of the Secretary or upon a default in duty by the Secretary, by the President or the Directors calling the meeting.
-If mailed, such Notice shall be deemed to be delivered when deposited in the United States Mail addressed to the Director, at his address, as it appears on the records of the Corporation, with postage thereon fully prepaid.
+If mailed, such Notice shall be deemed to be delivered when deposited in the United States Mail addressed to the Director, at the Director’s address, as it appears on the records of the Corporation, with postage thereon fully prepaid.

 Section 4.
 Quorum.
 Four (4) members of the Board shall constitute a quorum for conducting business; provided, however, that if less than four (4) of the Directors are present at such meeting, a majority of the Directors present may adjourn the meeting from time to time; and provided, further, that the Secretary shall notify any absent Directors of the time and place of such adjourned meeting.
 The act of the majority of the Directors present at a meeting which a quorum is present shall be the act of the Board of Directors.